Dispensary movement in Manchester: Ardwick and Ancoats Dispensary

 In 1828, the Ardwick and Ancoats Dispensary was established as a separate institution from the MR and at least in part upon the recommendation of that body.
 While many of the wealthy people of Salford lived within the bounds of that borough, the people of Ancoats created much wealth but saw little of it because the people who owned the businesses generally lived elsewhere.
 Its first president was another significant owner of local mills, George Murray.

 Others

 Few establishments during the 20 or so years subsequent to that of Ancoats survived for long.
 A small and little-documented Dispensary opened at Hulme, near Chorlton, in the early 1830s.
 In addition, various specialist bodies were formed, such a maternity charity in Chorlton and another that concerned itself with skin diseases, but few of these survived for long.
 An exception was the Dispensary for Children, established in 1829. that eventually became a significant children's hospital.
+By 1915 this had become the Manchester Children's Hospital operating on three sites: an outpatient department in Gartside Street, a hospital for inpatients at Pendlebury, and a convalescent home at St Annes-on-the-Sea.